-Southwest Airlines—Its Fares, Customer Service, and Check In Process
+Southwest's Fares, Customer Service, and Check In Process Reviewed

-Airlines—the absolute king of the budget airlines—nearly always tops
+Southwest Airlines—the king of North American budget airlines—nearly always tops

 customer satisfaction polls.

 Doc V loves Southwest

 and its usually friendly and enthusiastic employees.

 if they get an urge, sing spontaneous songs of gratitude to their

 passengers, as happened on a Doc V flight?
 Or, where